gtech-mulearn/Top-100-Coders/profile/rineezahmedn@mulearn.md

 - I hope to improve and sharpen my own coding skills while also contribute back to the coders community by helping others to become better coders and software engineers.
 - If I achieve a top 100 rank in this competition, it will definitely improve my individual reputation as a technical leader.
-- I hope to get oopportunities to network with most talented coders in my region.
+- I'll get opportunities to network with most talented coders in my region.
 - I also hope this competition can create opportunities for more exposure for my company Livares.

 #### Career Plan: